 3. If you use a pump, make sure to sanitize the parts for that as well.
 I don’t use a pump but I did use Milkies.
 So I sanitized that.

 4. Sanitize anything that has come in contact with your nipples (if nursing) or babies mouth.

 Sanitizing can take a long time and this is the second half of what makes thrush such a beast.
 It’s not fun and good old pain to do.
 However, you gotta do it if you don’t want thrush to come back.
 Luckily I am very stubborn and am not going to let thrush ruin Alex and my nursing relationship.
 However, I have no judgement and every bit of sympathy if someone did decide not to continue nursing during or after thrush.
-The pain of nursing while having thrush is pretty indescribable (I know I briefly described it but that doesn’t do it justice).
+The pain of nursing while having thrush is pretty horrible.
 I hope our experience with thrush helps someone else out.